dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Filter the Result by Confidence

 The confidence attribute of the barcode results is determined by the reliability of that result.
 Users can set the [`minResultConfidence`]({{site.parameters_reference}}min-result-confidence.html) to make a filter on the barcode results by the confidence value.
-For Dynamsoft Barcode Reader v8.8 or higher version, the default value of the confidence is optimized to 30, which can filter out the majority of misreading barcode results.
+For Dynamsoft Barcode Reader v8.8 or later, the default value of the confidence is optimized to 30, which can filter out the majority of misread barcode results.
 A higher `minResultConfidence` setting will definitely improve the accuracy of the barcode results but reduce the read rate and speed at the same time.
 Therefore, please set the `minResultConfidence` according to your actual usage scenario to balance the accuracy and speed.

 ### Enable Multi-frame Verification

-For video barcoding decoding scenarios, it is possible to get multiple duplicate results for a single barcode.
-These duplicate results can be applied to verify the correctness of the results.
+For interactive video scenarios, it is possible to get duplicate results for a single barcode.
+These duplicate results can be applied to verify the accuracy of the results.
 When a barcode result has been decoded more than once within a short period of time, it can be approved and output.
-However, if a barcode result has never been decoded a second time within a period of time, we consider it a misread result and discard it.
+However, if a barcode result is not recognized a second time within that same short period of time, we consider it a misread result and discard it.

 **Remarks**

-For **JavaScript** edition, multi-frame verification is enabled when using video barcode scanning.
+For the **JavaScript** edition, multi-frame verification is enabled when using video barcode scanning.
 For **Android** and **iOS** editions, you have to use the following APIs to control the status of the multi-frame verification:

 - [`enableResultVerification (Android)`]({{site.android_api}}primary-result.html#enableresultverification)
 - [`enableResultVerification (iOS)`]({{site.oc_api}}primary-result.html#enableresultverification)

 ## Specific Settings

 When configuring the specific settings, you have to know some basic information about your usage scenario.
-The information will help to exclude the uninterest or make filters on the barcode results.
+This type of  information will help exclude undesired barcode results or put a filter on the barcode results.

 ### Specify the Barcode Formats

 The barcode format specification is the most basic decode setting that affects all three metrics of the performance.
-Sometimes, misreading on an OneD barcode is caused by misrecognizing the OneD barcode to another OneD type.
-If the targeting OneD barcodes are scoped, you can specify the barcode format in your project to avoid this kind of misreading.
-In addition, specifying the required barcode formats will also benefit the barcode reading speed.
+Sometimes, misreading on a 1D barcode is caused by misrecognizing the 1D barcode as another 1D type.
+If the targeted 1D barcodes are scoped, you can specify the barcode format in your project to avoid this kind of misread results.
+In addition, specifying the required barcode formats will not only benefit the accuracy, but also the barcode reading speed as we saw in the [Achieving Best Speed](speed.md) article.

+As mentioned previously, the two parameters responsible for this are: [ `BarcodeFormatIds` ](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-format-ids.html?ver=latest) and [ `BarcodeFormatIds_2` ](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-format-ids-2.html?ver=latest)

 ### Enable Result Text Filter

-When the target barcodes are confirmed, the barcode texts might have common features that help you implement a result filter on the results text.
-Via `FormatSpecification` parameters, you can add barcode result text restrictions like [`regular expression`]({{site.parameters_reference}}barcode-text-regex-pattern.html) requirements and [`text length`]({{site.parameters_reference}}barcode-text-length-range-array.html) range.
+When the target barcodes are confirmed, the barcode texts might have common features that help you implement a result filter on the result text.
+Via [`FormatSpecification`](https://www.dynamsoft.com/barcode-reader/parameters/structure-and-interfaces-of-parameters.html?ver=latest#parameter-list) parameters, you can add barcode result text restrictions like [`regular expression`]({{site.parameters_reference}}barcode-text-regex-pattern.html) requirements and [`text length`]({{site.parameters_reference}}barcode-text-length-range-array.html) range.

 ### Exclude Small-Module Barcodes